fadliahmad/AB-testing-Cats-and-Cookies-game/README.md

       🔀 Find the difference
       🔍 Zooming in on the difference
       🎲 The probability of a difference
-      🔁 Repeat on 7-day retention
+      🔁 Repeat all processes on 7-day retention

  📒 Notes: